Thelin90/activity_recognition/README.md

 `KNNR` is good for datasets `< 100k`, so hence why.

-If I had more time I would do some more plotting, and probably also would like to try a `SGD` classifier, but this would probably take much more time.
+I will try to do some more plotting, and probably also would like to try a `SGD` classifier, but this would probably take much more time.

 So there has been a balance of how can I create a production ready module, and still get good results.